FelixKrueger/Bismark/Docs/README.md

                          Reference: GCAGATTATATGAGTCAGCTACGATATTGTTTGGGGTGACACATTACGCGTCTTTGAC

   By default, dovetailing is considered inconsistent with concordant alignment, but setting `--dovetail` causes Bowtie 2 to consider dovetailing alignments as concordant.
 This becomes relevant whenever reads are clipped from their 5' end prior to mapping, e.g. because of quality or bias issues. `--dovetail` is set automatically for PBAT libraries.

+##### HISAT2 SPECIFIC OPTIONS:

+- `--hisat2`

+  Default: OFF.
+Uses HISAT2.
+Bismark limits HISAT2 to perform end-to-end alignments, i.e. searches for alignments involving all read characters (also called untrimmed or unclipped alignments) using the option `--no-softclipping`.
+Bismark assumes that raw sequence data is adapter and/or quality trimmed where appropriate.
+Both small (`.ht2`) and large (`.ht2l`) HISAT2 indexes are supported.

+- `--no-spliced-alignment`

+  Disable spliced alignment.

+- `--known-splicesite-infile <path>`

+  Provide a list of known splice sites.

+##### Paired-end options:

+- `--no-mixed`

+  This option disables the behaviour to try to find alignments for the individual mates if it cannot find a concordant or discordant alignment for a pair.
+This option is invariably on by default.

+- `--no-discordant`

+  Normally, Bowtie 2 or HISAT2 look for discordant alignments if they cannot find any concordant alignments.
+A discordant alignment is an alignment where both mates align uniquely, but that does not satisfy the paired-end constraints (`--fr`/`--rf`/`--ff`, `-I`, `-X`).
+This option disables that behaviour and is on by default.

 ##### Bowtie 2 Effort options: